elrob/build-mon/README.md

 #### TODO:

 - reinstate error handling on front end (was removed from `refresh.js`) - VSO api sometimes goes down and it is useful to get some feedback in the browser
-- fix the favicon (at the moment it takes its cue from builds only)
 - add any missing tests / update current tests to cover any untested functionality
 - add tests for releases stuff
+- refactor and break out core.clj as it has become too cumbersome